hci-a-if-its-2019/assignment-2-odeloen/README.md

 What ages?
 Are there any other factors about the users that will influence your design?
 ```
+Experience Level : Novice, proficient in using keyboard, mouse, and a browser
+Age : 12+

 ## Part C: Prototypes
 We will work on this part together during the class on **March 22nd, 2019**, 10:00 AM - 12.30 PM.
 Therefore, prior to the class please complete all the above parts (A & B) beforehand accordingly.